bitcoinbrisbane/ProofOfCitation/README.md

 In the current model the original author does not know whom reviews the paper, or what their intrests are.

 ##Revisions
-Revisions are not made public, only the final edited work is published.
+Also, in the current model, revisions are not made public, only the final edited work is published.
+With proof of citation, all revisions are added to the chain, citing the paper before.
+Note:  There maybe an oppertunity for only detlas to be submited, and the software will reconstruct the final document.
+To be discussed.

 ##Solution
 Using coloured / colored coins to submit document SHA256 hashes into the block chain via the OP_RETURN field.
 XML documents, papers and images to be distributed using a provider such as Storj https://github.com/Storj/